Billy Incardona: Early life

 Born in Pittsburgh, Pennsylvania, to Frantone and Mamie Incardona.
 Billy first picked up a cue stick at the age of 12, playing on a wooden mini table using a checker disk as the cue ball.
 Due to age restrictions, he was not allowed to remain in billiard parlors, but developed his game by sneaking in and playing unnoticed.
 In 1972, he was considered one of the top 9-Ball players in the country.

 Professional career

 Incardona commentating for Accu-Stats Video Productions at 2003 U.S. Open 9-Ball Championships.

 In Detroit, Michigan during the 1970s, Incardona frequented the Capital Cue Club when games of stake were plentiful.
 He would often show up at pool tournaments and match up brilliantly, taking home the cash.

 In 2005, he was selected to be one of the 150 members of the International Pool Tour at its genesis, without qualifying.

 Commentator

-Incardona is a commentator for many high-profile pocket billiards events around the world.
-With his knowledge of the game and the players, he has been commentating for Accu-Stats Video Productions since 1989.
-He is well respected in the sport and has an excellent rapport with other players.
+Incardona is a commentator for many pocket billiards events.
+He has been commentating for Accu-Stats Video Productions since 1989.